rextechs/AzureIoTBootcamp/Day1-HOL3.md

 In this lab, you learn how to:

+* How to manupulate Azure Resources from Azure Command Line Interface (AZ CLI)
 * Create an Azure Stream Analytics job to process data on the edge.
 * Connect Azure Stream Analytics job with other IoT Edge modules.
 * Deploy the Azure Stream Analytics job to an Azure IoT Core device.